tsgates/arch-wiki-markdown/wiki/Cursor_Themes.md

 /usr/share/icons/whiteglass/cursors for additional cursors your theme may be missing, and create links for them as well.

-Note on Cursor Themes not Working with Awesome Window Manager
+Note on cursor themes not working with awesome window manager
 -------------------------------------------------------------

-Xcursor does not work correctly with Awesome Window Manager.
+Xcursor does not work correctly with awesome window manager.
 You may notice all of the themed cursors work except the default cursor.

 For more information see this link http://awesome.naquadah.org/wiki/FAQ#How_to_change_the_cursor_theme.3F

-Choosing and Configuring Cursor Themes
+Choosing and configuring cursor themes
 --------------------------------------

 If you use some desktop environment like Gnome, you can use its GUIs to choose cursor themes.
+Alternatively you can use lxappearance to manage and apply cursor themes.

-> Using the XDG Icon Theme Specification
+> Using the XDG Icon theme specification

-Note:This method will also set both the X11 and Wayland cursor theme.
+Note:This method will set both the X11 and Wayland cursor theme.

 You can create a symlink "default" in ~/.icons, which points to your installed cursor theme: